DrGunnarMallon/DrGunnarMallon/README.md

-👋 Hi, I’m Gunnar!
-I'm an Assistant Professor in Physical Geography at the University of Groningen researching the impacts of climate change on the natural environments and developing new learning tools.
+👋 Hey there!
+I'm Gunnar, an Assistant Professor in Physical Geography at the University of Groningen.
+When I'm not studying the impacts of climate change, you’ll find me immersed in Geospatial Data Science and Machine Learning projects.

-👀 I’m particularly interested in data analysis and visualisation, developing learning technologies, web and app development, and learning new exciting things...
+🌍 By day, I explore natural environments, and by night, I’m coding away on mobile apps and webapps.
+I’m also developing courses in Python, Dart, JavaScript, and React to share my love for coding with others.

-🌱 I’m currently learning React Native, to see if it is a viable alternative to Kotlin/Swift for me for app development.
+🚀 Got an exciting project idea?
+Whether it’s about learning tech, climate solutions, or something else cool, I’m always up for a new challenge and collaboration.

-💞️ I’m looking to collaborate on exciting projects in the domain of learning technology, data visualisaiton, animal welfare, human rights, and climate technology.
+📬 Feel free to reach out to me on Instagram, here on GitHub, or via my university email.
+Let’s connect and create something amazing together!

-📫 You can reach me on here or on Twitter (@GunnarMallon).
-It'd be great to hear from you, if you think that there might be a project we'd both be interested in :)
+Looking forward to hearing from you!

 <!---
 DrGunnarMallon/DrGunnarMallon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.